-- A. The first campaign era: pre-democratic campaigns, 1788-1824 - B. The second campaign era: mass mobilization campaigns, 1828-1892 - C. The third campaign era: progressive era campaigns, 1896-1948 - D. The fourth campaign era: candidate campaigns, 1952-1996 - E. The fifth campaign era: hi-tech, big data, social media campaigns, 2000 ?? - E. How are today's campaigns different from those in the past - F. Summary and lessons to be learned
+- A. The first campaign era: pre-democratic campaigns, 1788-1824 - B. The second campaign era: mass mobilization campaigns, 1828-1892 - C. The third campaign era: progressive era campaigns, 1896-1948

+- D. The fourth campaign era: candidate campaigns, 1952-1996 - E. The fifth campaign era: hi-tech, big data, social media campaigns, 2000 ?? - E. How are today's campaigns different from those in the past - F. Summary and lessons to be learned

 IV.
-Explaining and Analyzing Recent Elections and Looking Toward 2018: A Brief Review
+Explaining and Analyzing Recent Elections and Looking Toward 2022: A Brief Review

-- A. The 1992 presidential election: Democrats take back control; the Perot factor - B. The 1994 congressional elections: the Republican sweep - C. The 1996 presidential election: Clinton recovers and crushes Dole - D. The 1998 congressional elections: Unexpected Democratic surprises - E. The 2000 presidential election: Gore wins popular vote, but . . .; Fl. recount - F. The 2002 congressional elections: Post 9/11 flag waving campaign connects - G. The 2004 presidential election: Bush wins reelection with bad indicators

-- H. The 2006 congressional elections: driven by Bush woes, Democrats win big - I. The 2008 presidential election: history made with first black to win presidency - J. The 2010 congressional elections: Tea Party born, Democrats got "shellacked" - K. The 2012 presidential election: demographics reveal trend against Republicans - L. The 2014 congressional election: crushing defeat for Democrats - M. The 2016 presidential election: Trump wins shocking election - N. The 2018 congressional election year: what can we expect? - O. Missouri was the best bellwether state in the 20th century.
+- A. The 1992 presidential election: Democrats take back control; the Perot factor - B. The 1994 congressional elections: the Republican sweep - C. The 1996 presidential election: Clinton recovers and crushes Dole - D. The 1998 congressional elections: Unexpected Democratic surprises - E. The 2000 presidential election: Gore wins popular vote, but . . .; Fl. recount - F. The 2002 congressional elections: Post 9/11 flag waving campaign connects - G. The 2004 presidential election: Bush wins reelection with bad indicators - H. The 2006 congressional elections: driven by Bush woes, Democrats win big - I. The 2008 presidential election: history made with first black to win presidency - J. The 2010 congressional elections: Tea Party born, Democrats got "shellacked" - K. The 2012 presidential election: demographics reveal trend against Republicans - L. The 2014 congressional election: crushing defeat for Democrats - M. The 2016 presidential election: Trump wins shocking election - N. The 2018 congressional election year - O. The 2020 presidential election: Trump fails to admit defeat and undermines the traditional, peaceful transition of power - P. The 2022 congressional elections: what can we expect - Q. Missouri was the best bellwether state in the 20th century.
 What happened to it?
-Can it regain its bellwether status or at least its swing state status? - P. Summary and lessons to be learned
+Can it regain its bellwether status or at least its swing state status? - R. Summary and lessons to be learned